stacklane/docs/🗄/Article/scripting/suppliers.md

 `📤/{}AnyName.js`

 Allowed exports: "Utility" functions only.
 Function Suppliers have very limited functionality.
-They may not import anything (not even other suppliers).
+For example, they may only import the [Utility Module](/🗄/Article/scripting/helpers.md#util).
 Their primary purpose is to provide functions that perform _calculations or transformations_ on parameters.

 ## HTML Supplier {#html}